SQream/sqream_docs/installation_guides/running_sqream_in_a_docker_container.rst

 **To configure the performance profile:**

-1. Switch the active profile:
+1. *Optional* - Switch the active profile:

    .. code-block:: console